Search for instant answers to common support and billing questions

 This topic covers processes requiring access to your Network Dynamics Client Area.
 If you’re not sure how to access the Client Area, please follow this guide before continuing – How do I Login to my Network Dynamics Hosting Client Area?

-What are nameservers (NS)?
+What are nameservers (NS)? #

-The Domain Name System (DNS) uses DNS records to direct web and email traffic to the correct destination.
+The Domain Name System (DNS) uses special records to direct web and email traffic to the correct destination.
+Your DNS records tell the internet where to find your website and where to deliver mail for your domain.

-By default, domains registered with us use our name server settings.
+Note: By default, domains registered with us use our name server settings.

-To change or reset them to default
+To change NS or reset to the default #

 1. First, login to the Network Dynamics Hosting Client Area